 We exist to make life better for individuals with autism and their families.

 While we have grown to reflect the changing needs of the autism community, the autism community has also grown.
-When we were founded according to the CDC 1 in 69 children (2012) were diagnosed with autism, now 1 in 54 children (2020) are diagnosed.
-The need for services is rapidly out growing providers.
+At the time of our founding, the CDC reported that approximately 1 in 69 children were diagnosed with autism.
+In 2021, the CDC reported that approximately 1 in 44 children were diagnosed with autism.
+The need for services is rapidly outgrowing providers.
 We need your help to increase the capacity of our current programs and grow into new ones.
-Your donation will not only make a difference in the life of an individual with autism but also their family.

 "When our child first started at The Unumb Center for Neurodevelopment, he would repeat words and label objects and colors.
 Recently we had a medical emergency in our family and the person driving our son to the clinic was taken to a local hospital.
 Upon getting to the hospital, that individual was not able to give any contact information, the hospital staff asked our son and he was not only able to give his name but also our phone number so we could be reached."